-We’ve put together the perfect loadout, featuring perks, attachments, and more, for you to wreak havoc in CoD: Black Ops Cold War’s new open-world Zombies mode – Outbreak.
+We’ve put together the perfect loadout featuring perks, attachments, and more, for you to wreak havoc in Call of Duty: Black Ops Cold War’s open-world Zombies mode – Outbreak.

-Treyarch have hit the jackpot with the latest twist on the tried and tested CoD Zombies template.
-Outbreak has not only expanded upon everything that made Zombies such a fun and enticing mode, but it may have changed the concept forever.
+Treyarch hit the jackpot with Outbreak as it not only expanded upon everything that made Zombies such a fun and enticing mode, but it may have changed the concept forever.

 But the more Zombies changes, the more it actually stays the same.
-All the old, familiar elements are still maintained in Outbreak meaning you can find Pack-A-Punch Machines, without needing to turn on the power, and there are still lots of fun objectives to do whilst you’re playing.
+All the old, familiar elements are still maintained in Outbreak meaning you can find Pack-A-Punch Machines, without needing to turn on the power, and there are still lots of fun objectives to do – such as fishing.

-So without further ado, here’s our best Outbreak loadout for Black Ops Cold War Season 2’s grander vision for Zombies.
+So without further ado, here’s our best Outbreak loadout for Black Ops Cold War Zombies.

 It doesn’t matter what game mode you’re playing in Call of Duty, if you don’t have the right setup, then you’re going to come unstuck.

 Zombies modes come with the added benefit of the enemy not shooting back at you not nearly as much as real people would.
 So you can play a bit more relaxed, switch up your weapons, and maybe use guns you wouldn’t ordinarily use.